 Easter Sweet Bread Memories

 One of the highlights every year, even after we aged out of egg hunts and twirly dresses, was the amazing meal we shared with family.
 My favorite Easter specialty that my mom would always bake is the beautiful Easter Bread.
-It’s a sweet bread that is as delicious as it is eye-catching.
+It’s a sweet bread that is as delicious as it is eye-catching, with colorfully decorated eggs nestled in the twists.
 It can be a centerpiece that is passed around or the highlight of your buffet line.

 Making the Most of Change…and Eating Easter Sweet Bread

-This year, with COVID-19 in our world and our need to shelter in place, I know our table will be a little smaller.
+This year, with COVID-19 in our world, I know our table will be a little smaller.
 It will be less about twirly dresses and more about being grateful for the health and well-being of my family…and it will definitely include Easter bread.

 Easter Sweet Bread